chunsj/TH/README.md

   allocated memory hits some threshold.
 To do this, I've overrided allocator and to use foreign-alloc and foreign-free.
   By using with-foreign-memory-limit block, at least to my example codes, the system can keep the memory usage under limit.
-And with 512MB of threshold, for me, this makes code runs faster than the one using periodic gc.
+And with 2048MB of threshold, for me, this makes code runs faster than the one using periodic gc.
+  If you want to change the limit, ffi/mhack.lisp is the file.